Does Your Apartment Smell? It Could Be the Neighbors

 Have you ever found yourself wondering, “Why does my apartment smell?”
 If you live in an apartment or a multi-family building, it’s possible the smells from your neighbor’s home are spreading into yours.
 From food to smoke to pet odors, The New York Times explains that smells can move through pipe shafts, electrical outlets, cracks in the walls or ceiling, hallways, elevators and ventilation ducts.

-Some of these smells are more of an annoyance, while others may be more serious and might need to be handled in a certain way.
-The best way to determine how to resolve the situation is by finding out where the smell is coming from and what is causing it.
+Some of these smells are more of an annoyance, while others may be more serious and might require attention.
+To determine how to resolve the situation, find out where the smell is coming from and what is causing it.

 While smoke may travel between apartments, other smells can also transfer from your neighbor’s home to yours.
-Odors from pets, mildew, cooking, paint or even garbage can be a big nuisance if they are an ongoing problem.
-To try to counteract those smells, the Institute of Inspection, Cleaning and Restoration Certification (IICRC) suggests putting baking soda, vinegar or other odor-eliminating items around the home, such as:
+Odors from pets, cooking, paint or even a garbage bin can be a nuisance if they are an ongoing problem.
+To help lessen those smells, the Institute of Inspection, Cleaning and Restoration Certification suggests putting baking soda, vinegar or other odor-eliminating items around the home, such as:

-Whatever the odor, if you are bothered by a bad smell coming from another apartment, the New York Times says the first step should be talking to your neighbor.
-They may not be able to change anything immediately, but if they are aware they are causing trouble, they may be more courteous when possible.
+Whatever the odor, if you are bothered by a bad smell coming from another apartment, the New York Times says the first step could be talking to your neighbor.
+They may not be able to change anything immediately, but if they are aware they are causing an issue, they may be more courteous when possible.
 If not, you can get the landlord involved to help mediate the situation.
 Regardless, look at your lease and find out what your apartment’s rules are on this type of situation.